 - The Center is organized around 16 independent research groups and the CIM Management group.

-The Center - a dynamic research environment
+A dynamic research environment

-One of the main intentions of the Center is to provide an environment and platform for the fostering of a new generation of research leaders within the fields of human immunology and infectious diseases.
-To date, several group leaders have promoted to full professors at KI or been appointed full professors at other national and international universities.
+Since its inauguration, CIM has successfully attracted some of the most talented young Swedish scientists actively engaged in human immunology and infectious disease research.
+One of the main aims of CIM is to provide an environment and platform for the fostering of a new generation of research leaders within the fields of human immunology and infectious diseases.
+To date, several group leaders have promoted to full professors at Karolinska Institutet, or have been appointed full professors at other national and international universities.